GDPR-Compliant Email Disclaimers

 You can add your email disclaimer directly into your employees’ email client such as Outlook or Gmail.
 It’s quick and easy-to-do.
 However, if you want to ensure everyone in your company is using the same disclaimer text, you’re going to have to rely on each user copying and pasting the content into their email client or asking your IT department to visit everyone’s desk individually.
 Even after all that, there’s no guarantee people won’t delete the disclaimer or modify the text.

-Instead, many companies opt to “stamp” every email with an appropriate disclaimer using Transport Rules in Office 365 and Microsoft Exchange Server or the Append Footer setting in G Suite.
+Instead, many companies opt to “stamp” every email with an appropriate disclaimer using Transport Rules in Microsoft 365 (formerly Office 365) and Microsoft Exchange Server or the Append Footer setting in G Suite.
 This action occurs after someone sends an email, so the text is automatically added.
 However, disclaimers will end up stacking at the bottom of email chains, potentially flooding conversations.
 Inevitably, what seems like a simple task will lead to an increased workflow for your IT personnel; something they won’t thank you for!

 So, what’s the best way to easily manage a GDRR-compliant email disclaimer without causing your IT department undue stress?